pclubiitk/smart-contract-hub/Voting/BordaCount/README.md

 # Voting Smart Contract - Borda Count

-**Introduction**:This contract is a decentralised implementation of the Borda Count Voting mechanism.
+**Introduction**: This contract is a decentralised implementation of the Borda Count Voting mechanism.
 In this mechanism, a voter assigns ranks to the candidates, and accordingly the candidates gain some points.
 In our implementation, the candidate at rank 1 receives 5 point, 3 points for rank 2 and 1 point for rank 3.
 These points are then added up to calculate the total points gained by the candidate.
 Finally, the candidate with highest points is declared winner.

 - ## Constructor:
   When the contract is deployed from an address, the `Chairperson` is set as the address of the creator: